Skip to main content

 --report-pathPath to the location where you want to store analysis reports.
 The specified path must exist in the reports destination directory mounted to the container.

 --report-formatA comma-separated list of report formats to generate.
-Supported values: cyclonedx, rl-checks, rl-cve, rl-json, sarif, spdx, all
+Supported values: cyclonedx, rl-checks, rl-cve, rl-json, rl-uri, sarif, spdx, all

 Quick start guideโ€‹